Choose your desired location:

 Advanced Youth Club – For the experienced youth climber who is executing climbing techniques in the Youth Club program and wants to take their climbing knowledge and fitness to a higher level.
 During an extended practice, coaches introduce advanced climbing techniques and training in a fun, engaging style that keeps climbers reaching their climbing potential.
 Participants gain a knowledge of climbing beyond the basics that will allow them to make climbing a lifelong sport.
 A recommendation from a head coach after attending Youth Club 1 or 2 is required to join.

-- Any family enrolling more than one climber may enroll the second (and third and beyond) climber at a sibling discount of $10/ month for monthly programs or $30 off session price for seasonal programs.
+- Any family enrolling more than one climber may enroll the second (and third and beyond) climber at a sibling discount of $10/ month for monthly programs or $30 off for 12 week seasonal programs and $15 off for 6 week seasonal programs .

 - A family enrolling the same child in more than one program may apply the sibling discount to the second (and third) registrations.